 Reading about this week’s Comediva is kind of overwhelming.
 I mean, seriously.
 She’s 26 and has been nominated for both a Tony and an Oscar.
 She’s hung out with George Clooney.

-She steals the Twilight movies from K-Stew whenever she's onscreen.
+She even managed to have a small role in acertain famous vampire series and avoid being, “that girl from the Twilight movies.”
 She went toe to toe with George Clooney and got nominated for an OSCAR for it.
-Now she's going to make cancer funny in 50/50.
+Now she’s going to make cancer funny in 50/50.
 But does she share?
 Does she call me when she needs someone to fill in with George or R Patts?
 Noooo.
 She does not.

 Perhaps even more overwhelming is the fact that, if you start getting to know Anna (okay, so by “getting to know,” I mean “stalking her on Twitter,” but whatever, you know what I mean), you realize that as well as being obnoxiously talented, she seems like a pretty cool chick.